josephgonzales01/k8s-the-hard-way-with-vbox/README.md

 ## Step 9: Join the Second Control Plane Node

 ### Steps:
+**Execute these commands only on k8s-control2 (192.168.56.12)**

-1. Join the second control plane node using the control plane join command on k8s-control2:
+1. Join the second control plane node using the control plane join command captured from the output of Step 8:
    ```bash
    # Example (replace with actual values from step 8 output):
    sudo kubeadm join k8s-lb:6443 \